How To Find The Distance Speed And Time

 5. Solve Step-by-Step: Break down the problem into smaller steps and solve each step one at a time.

 6. Check Your Answer: After finding the solution, check if it makes sense in the context of the problem.
-For example, if you're calculating travel time, make sure the answer is reasonable given the distance and speed.
+To give you an idea, if you're calculating travel time, make sure the answer is reasonable given the distance and speed.

 By following these steps, you can simplify even the most complex problems and find accurate solutions.